Erasmus in Spain

 - to discuss the development of the work programme over the remaining months, as well as online progress (reflective diaries and online exams).

 It is the TEFL student’s responsibility to find suitable accommodation.
-However TEFL Trainer provides help with the search, providing guidance and discount codes from partner accommodation providers, when possible.
+However TEFL Trainer provides help with the search, providing guidance and sometimes discount codes from various accommodation providers, when possible.
 Any further contacts or guidance from the university is appreciated.

-In order to apply for a TEFL internship in Spain, please, you must hold an EU passport and be a proficient to near native user of English (in all 4 skills: reading, listening, writing, and speaking).
+In order to apply for a TEFL internship in Spain, you must hold an EU passport and be a proficient to near native user of English (in all 4 skills: reading, listening, writing, and speaking).

 - send us your updated CV and brief CL (ensuring that your phone number is updated),